-The title "Il Diavolo!
-Il Diavolo!" remained with Sir Francis for the rest of his life.
+Diavolo!
+Il Diavolo!”
+Would remain with Sir Francis for most of his life.

-growing distain for Christianity.
-One
+further explains his growing distain for Christianity.

-terrible screams coming from his masters chamber.
-Investigating
+terrible screams coming from his master chamber.

-he found Sir Francis staring outside at four gleaming green
+Investigating he found Sir Francis staring outside at four gleaming green

 Sir Francis was convinced that this was a four-eyed devil that had come